shfarhaan/Python-Basics/README.md

 # Python-Basics
-A segment of all the lecture files for the Machine Learning with python course is distributed in this repository.
+A segment of all the lecture files for the Machine Learning with python course is available in this repository.